TimeXAIgroup/signxai2/docs/guide/framework_interop.rst

 .. code-block:: python

     import signxai
+    from signxai.api import explain

     # Check which backends are available
     print(f"Available backends: {signxai._AVAILABLE_BACKENDS}")

-    # To use with automatic framework detection
+    # To use with automatic framework detection using the new API
-    result = signxai.calculate_relevancemap(model, input_tensor, method="gradient")
+    result = explain(model, input_tensor, method_name="gradient")

     # SignXAI will automatically determine if model is PyTorch or TensorFlow
     # and use the appropriate implementation